hanyuhanyuhanyu/GodzamoKrazy/README.md

 The combo will not work if you upgrade Wizard Towers beyond level 10.

-## Auto 100% Consistency Combo
+## 100% Consistency Combo

-Based on the 100% Consistency endgame click combo\*, this is basically the Auto FTHOF Combo on steroids.
+Based on the 100% Consistency endgame click combo\*, this is basically the FTHOF Double Casting Combo on steroids.
 It will only work with Wizard Towers on level 10 and a max mana of 100 (or higher).
 The 100% combo will completely automate almost every system and use a sugar lump to cast up to four spells in succession to get a maximum possible combo.

-It follows the same rules as the Auto FTHOF Combo until it detects the next combo can be cast.
+It follows the same rules as the FTHOF Double Casting Combo until it detects the next combo can be cast.

 In order to use this, you must meet the following requirements: